mspnp/cloud-design-patterns/docs/pipes-and-filters.md

     // Pause the processing threads.
     this.pauseProcessingEvent.Reset();

-    // There's no clean approach <<RBC: Is the phrase "clean approach" meaningul for devs?>> for waiting for the threads to complete
+    // There's no clean approach for waiting for the threads to complete
     // the processing.
 This example simply stops any new processing, waits
     // for the existing thread to complete, then closes the message pump
     // and finally returns.